By Andrew Catania

 Do you have anything coming out for NAMM 2018?

-So this NAMM show I will be releasing my Jackson Proline Hardtail version of my signature series Jackson guitars.
-That’s because of a huge demand for a hardtail version of my signature guitar and at an affordable level.
+So this NAMM show I will be releasing my Jackson Proline Hardtail HT6 version of my signature series Jackson guitars.
+That’s because of a massive demand for a hardtail version of my signature guitar and at an affordable level.
 And I just got the prototypes back.
 The last couple of weeks I’ve been testing them out, and they’re awesome.

 Please see my review of Old Scars, New Wounds!

-Pre-Order Old Scars, New Wounds here out on 9/29:
+Order Old Scars, New Wounds here::